solkim-83/tp/docs/DeveloperGuide.md

    1. Test case: `edit -t n/testtag2 t/testtag1` followed by `edit -t n/testtag1 t/testtag2`
       Expected: Error message shown, indicating an attempt in making a cyclic relationship.

+### Finding a tag

+1. Finding a tag

+   1. Prerequisites: List all persons using the `list -c` command.
+Multiple persons in the list.

+   1. Perform steps 2 & 3 of [Adding a tag](#adding-a-tag) if it has not been done.

+   1. Test case: `find -t t/testtag1` <br>
+      Expected: Only `testtag1` is displayed, with its corresponding contacts.

+   1. Test case: `find -t t/testtag` <br>
+      Expected: Both `testtag1` and `testtag2` are displayed, with their corresponding contacts.

+   1. Test case: `find -t t/testtag st/1` <br>
+      Expected: Only `testtag2` is displayed, with its corresponding contacts.

 ### Saving data